SEC Football Power Rankings: Week 4

 It's going to take a while for Arkansas to rebuild its program, and this year isn't going to be an easy or fun one for fans to endure.
 It's difficult to envision Morris' team winning a conference game this year unless something changes, and unfortunately for the Hogs, Tennessee isn't on the schedule.

-There's no secret Bret Bielema didn't leave Arkansas in the best shape, and it isn't finding treading easy in the nation's toughest division.
+It's no secret Bret Bielema didn't leave Arkansas in the best shape.
 Right now, the Hogs are just trying to find playmakers to get Morris' high-octane offense started.
 It's going to be tough with Texas A&M and Alabama staring them down next.

 While the offense and special teams have struggled, there are bright spots on John Chavis' defense.